-We already know that 63,000 properties in our region have a household income below £21,000 (making them potentially eligible for our affordability tariffs)
+We already know that 63,000 properties in our region have a household income below £21,000, making them potentially eligible for our affordability tariffs.

-Using Smart Meter data - We want to develop our relationship with customers through access to data and information relating to their usage and how it can support those customers with affordability issues including:
+Using Smart Meter data - We want to strengthen our relationship with customers by using smart meter data to help those facing affordability challenges.
+This includes: